zdrnja/cmake-play/README.md

 # cmake-play
-clone this and try a cmake for yourself with:
+clone this and try cmake for yourself with:

 cmake .
 make